Warning: All subsequent reviews for this series may contain spoilers for earlier novels in the series.

 By the time I was getting to the ninth book in this series by author Janet Evanovich (and fellow New Hampshire resident), I was getting worried that I was either (a) suffering from Stephanie Plum burnout or (b) the author was running out of new ideas for the character.
 The last two books hadn’t been up to what I’d expected from earlier books in the series.

-Not that as a whole the premise isn’t a terrific one and generally well executed so far.
+Not that as a whole the premise isn’t a terrific one and is generally well-executed so far.
 Stephanie Plum, for those of you not familiar with the name, is a former lingerie buyer turned bounty hunter for her cousin Vinnie in Trenton, New Jersey.
-She has an on-again, off-again boyfriend in local vice cop Joe Morelli with whom she shares a long, sordid history.
+She has an on-again, off-again boyfriend local vice cop Joe Morelli with whom she shares a long, sordid history.
 Her “partner” is the mysterious Ranger, although throughout the series it’s been more like him taking her under his wing.
 The two also share a chemistry that’s constantly smoldering just below the surface.
-Along the way there have been many peripheral characters, such as Stephanie’s family and the other two women who work in Vinnie’s office.
+Along the way, there have been many peripheral characters, such as Stephanie’s family and the other two women who work in Vinnie’s office.

 This time Stephanie’s hot on the trail of Samuel Singh.
 Singh hasn’t violated a bail bond – this time it’s something new.
 Vinnie got into the business of writing bonds for temporary immigrants to assure that they will not disappear once their time allotted to work in the country is over.
 Just as he’s getting major coverage in the paper about this, the subject of his newest endeavor disappears, along with his landlady’s dog.